Paul Monaghan – Chief Executive

 Contact Jaime on +44 (0)161 513 8149

-Greg Yates – Senior Accreditation Manager
+Greg Yates – Senior Ratings Manager

 Greg is a chartered accountant, attaining his qualification at a local accountancy practice in 2011.
 After a further period in practice, gaining experience in tax, audit and accounts preparation, he more recently completed a stint as group accountant at a manufacturing business.